privacytools/theprivacyguide.org/tutorials/threat-models.md

 So, what are these threat models?

-<mark>A threat model is a model of the most probable threats.</mark> It narrows down your thinking about the protection you need.
+<mark>A threat model is a model of the most probable threats to your security/privacy endeavors.</mark> It narrows down your thinking about the protection you need.
 Since it's impossible to protect yourself against every attack(er), you should focus on the **most probable threats**.

 ## Examples of threat models

-An investigative journalist's threat model might be a government.
+An investigative journalist's threat model might be (protecting against) a government.

-A company's manager's threat model might be a hacker hired by competition to do corporate espionage.
+A company's manager's threat model might be (protecting against) a hacker hired by competition to do corporate espionage.

 ## Creating your threat model